• Posted Date: 05/02/2023

 You can get travel consultations from your local pharmacy.
 They will explain potential risks you may face for your specific conditions and advise how to eliminate them.
 Many UK pharmacists have completed comprehensive training on travel risk assessment, travel vaccinations, diseases and other travel-related services.

-Tips for a healthy lifestyle pharmacist independent
+Tips for a Healthy Lifestyle, Pharmacist independent

 Healthy living counselling is not a common practice in the United Kingdom.
-However, you might ask your local pharmacy whether they have trained pharmacists that can help you with this question.
+However, you might ask your local pharmacy whether they have trained pharmacists who can help you with this question.
 They are usually highly educated on health and lifestyle changes.
 They can also provide you with beneficial advice and materials.

 Emergency Contraceptive Pills